tdubs/hash-map/README.md

  A very simple tool to map cracked passwords back to usernames after you've cracked them.
-The package includes two example files as examples.
+The package includes two sample files (cracked.txt and hashes.txt) as examples.
 Be sure to check them as the formats must be the same!
  Special note, you must specify the proper heading for the cracked password file.
 Heading is: